KalvenDebig/kalven-pet-clinic/notes.md

 * Details should depend upon abstractions
 * Important that higher level and lower level objects depend on the same abstract interaction
 * This is not the same as Dependency Injection - which is how objects obtain dependent objects

+## Spring DATA JPA
+JPA is using CRUDRepository
+Here in this project we can mimic how JPA implement those methods like save(), findByID(), and so on.